ziweiWWANG/SHEF/READMe.md

 ## Notes
-1. Should you have any questions regarding this code and the corresponding results, please contact ziwei.wang1@anu.edu.au
+1. Should you have any questions regarding this paper or datasets, please contact ziwei.wang1@anu.edu.au